 Formatting and Preparing Theses and Dissertations

 Students will follow the requirements in the guide.
-The guide will be applied to all pending submissions.
 To assist with the requirements, the following resources are available:

 In addition to the requirements above, there are some suggested formatting guidelines and tools to help as students prepare their documents.
 See the links below for formatting suggestions and aids.

 - EndNote—This software can help students by maintaining a database of their references and creating in-text citations and bibliographies in their documents.

 - Graduate School blog—The thesis and dissertation category contains a variety of tutorial designed to answer the most common questions students have when preparing their document.

 - Graduate School Communications Assistance Program (GS-CAP) – learn about resources to assist with written and oral/aural communication